ElectronicBabylonianLiterature/cuneiform-ocr/README.md

     ]
 }
 to config.
 - Replace all category ids in train2017.json with 0
+- Replace all `"segmentation": [],` in train2017.json with `"segmentation": [[1,1,2,2,3,3,4,4]],` run
+- runConfiguration/test_detection.py or run runConfiguration/browse_dataset.py

 error occurs at detection: